Refresh your kitchen with a DIY backsplash

 • Allow the mortar and tile to dry completely following the manufacturer’s recommendations.
 This usually takes 24 hours, but it depends on the mortar used and the temperature of your home.

-• You also want to use pre-sealer for natural stone at least three hours before you apply the grout.
+• Use pre-sealer for natural stone at least three hours before you apply the grout.
 Pre-sealer helps protect the stone from staining.

 • Wipe the tiles clean with water before you apply poly-blend sanded grout to natural stone mosaic tile.
 Carefully follow the preparation details on the package.